-The High School Community Health Worker (HSCHW) Training Program is a year long training program that seeks to increase the number of trained HSCHWs to engage family, peers and community in strategies for better health.
+The High School & Young Adults Community Health Worker training program is a year long training program that seeks to increase the number of trained HSYACHWs to engage family, peers and community in strategies for better health and wellness.

-The objectives of the HSCHW training program are to:
+Objectives of the HSYACHW training program are to:

 Student-Led Community Health Projects